History of U.S. foreign policy, 1776–1801: Treaty of Paris 1783

 After the American victory at the Battle of Yorktown in September 1781 and the collapse of British Prime Minister North's ministry in March 1782, both sides sought a peace agreement.
 The American Revolutionary War ended with the signing of the 1783 Treaty of Paris.
 The treaty granted the United States independence, as well as control of a vast region south of the Great Lakes and extending from the Appalachian Mountains west to the Mississippi River.
 Although the British Parliament had attached this trans-Appalachian region to Quebec in 1774 as part of the Quebec Act, several states had land claims in region based on royal charters and proclamations that defined their boundaries as stretching "from sea to sea."
 Some Americans had hoped the treaty would provide for the acquisition of Florida, but that territory was restored to Spain, which had joined the U.S. and France in the war against Britain and demanded its spoils.
 The British fought hard and successfully to keep Canada, so the treaty acknowledged that.

 Observers at the time and historians ever since emphasize the generosity of British territorial concessions.
 Historians such as Alvord, Harlow, and Ritcheson have emphasized that Britain's generous territorial terms were based on a statesmanlike vision of close economic ties between Britain and the United States.
 The treaty was designed to facilitate the growth of the American population and create lucrative markets for British merchants, without any military or administrative costs to Britain.
 As the French foreign minister Vergennes later put it, "The English buy peace rather than make it".

 The treaty also addressed several additional issues.
-The United States agreed to honor debts incurred prior to 1775, while the British agreed to remove their soldiers from American soil.
+The United States agreed to honor debts incurred prior to 1775, while the British agreed to remove their troops from American soil.
 Privileges that the Americans had received because of their membership in the British Empire no longer applied, most notably protection from pirates in the Mediterranean Sea.
 Neither the Americans nor the British would consistently honor these additional clauses.
 Individual states ignored treaty obligations by refusing to restore confiscated Loyalist property, and many continued to confiscate Loyalist property for "unpaid debts".
 Some states, notably Virginia, maintained laws against payment of debts to British creditors.
-The British often ignored the provision of Article 7 regarding removal of slaves.
+The British often ignored the provision of Article 7, in which all American slaves the British had freed were required to be returned to their U.S. enslavers.